Skip to main content

 Concrete Slab Weight Calculator

-Calculate concrete slab weight by dimensions, thickness, and density.
-Covers normal, lightweight, and reinforced concrete for load planning.
+How heavy is your slab?
+This concrete slab weight calculator covers normal, lightweight, and reinforced concrete for accurate load and support planning.

 Standard residential is 4 inches.
 Industrial floors may be 6-8 inches.